williamjuan027/angular-animations-explorer/assets/post-content/advanced/route/route.content.md

 ## Variable Route Animations

-We can also pass in additional parameters through the router’s `data` property if we need variable animations.
+We can also pass in additional parameters through the router's `data` property if we need variable animations.
 A common use case for this is if we want to trigger different enter and exit animations for different routes.

 ```ts
 {